datarobot/airflow-provider-datarobot/README.md

 #### `CreateRegisteredModelVersionOperator`

  Dynamically creates a registered model version using one of three methods:
  - Leaderboard Model
-    - Custom Model Version
+ - Custom Model
  - External Model

 Parameters: